madacol/aboutme/experience/escobedo medina.md

 - Implemented and helped design the new *web-based system's* architecture and later dockerized it.
 - Mentored other team members.
 - Built an authentication system with role-based permissions.
-- Developed several tests for a critical function that calculates the taxes and totals of an order